 Barra da Tijuca or simply “Barra” is considered the nouveau riche area, where people praise quality of life

 Pros: With the exception of the very beginning of the beach (area towards Zona Sul), the vast majority of the beach is clean and safe.
-Most short-term rental condominiums offer swimming pools, saunas, barbecue area, parking, etc, for the same price (or cheaper) than you’d pay in the South side.
+Most short-term rental condominiums offer swimming pools, saunas, barbecue area, parking, etc, for the same price (or cheaper) than you’d pay on the Southside.
 For instance, for the same amount of money you’d spend at a small place in Leblon 3 blocks away from the beach, here you can rent an oceanfront condo with a nice swimming pool.
 Lots of options for shopping malls, for all tastes and wallets.
 Also, this is where you find some brand new hotels, recently inaugurated for the Olympics.

-Cons: Traffic can drive you crazy if you have to go often to the South side or downtown.
-I worked here for sometime while living in Leblon, and a route that should normally take 30 min would constantly turn into 90 min between Wednesdays and Fridays.
+Cons: Traffic can drive you crazy if you have to go often to the Southside or downtown.
+I worked here for some time while living in Leblon, and a route that should normally take 30 min would constantly turn into 90 min between Wednesdays and Fridays.
 Go figure why Mondays and sometimes Tuesdays were generally good!
 Also, the subway only reaches the beginning of Barra.
 There is a bus rapid transit system (BRT) connecting the subway to the rest of the neighborhood, but I’ve heard complaints that after the Olympics the schedule is irregular and not as frequent anymore.
 Also, if you don’t have a car you will end up spending a lot on taxis and Ubers, as here you need a car to go everywhere.

 Very similar lifestyle compared to Barra, but further away from the south side and downtown

 Pros: Similar quality of life as compared to Barra da Tijuca, with nice condominiums & rental properties.
-Great options of beaches, which are clean and safe.
+Great options for beaches, which are clean and safe.
 Prices are even cheaper than in Barra.
 Easy access to Prainha and Grumari, the beaches that are considered by many the best in Rio due to their exclusive nature

 Cons: As it’s further away, think about twice the traffic and twice the hassle with public transportation.
 Also, taxis to/from downtown or the south side can be expensive.